Marketing ROI Formula Explained

-A good marketing ROI returns something on your investment.
+A good marketing ROI returns at least something on your investment.
 In other words: from every invested 1 *choose your currency* you should get over 1 back.
 This indicates profitable marketing operations.

 In thriving businesses, marketing functions are thought of as an investment, not as a cost.
 It can be still overlooked due to challenges in performance measurement.
 It’s the responsibility of marketing leaders & experts to build marketing to be profitable: it doesn’t matter if you’re deciding the budget or given a budget, are you an in-house marketer or serving a client: you must be able to understand your marketing return on investment.
 Preferably at least on overall, channel & campaign levels.